Head Coach: Roger Cantello

 Brian grew up in Madison, Connecticut and attended Daniel Hand High School.
 Graduating in 2000, Brian matriculated to Skidmore College in Saratoga Springs, New York, earning a BA in English and Spanish in 2004.
 Brian is a graduate of Wesleyan University’s Master of Arts and Liberal Studies program (History) in 2009.

-Appointed to AOF in 2004, Brian currently teaches Western Civ as well as Early US History.
-In years past, he has taught US History, Ancient History as well as multiple sections in the foreign language department.
-Athletically, he will help with the varsity soccer program this fall.
+Appointed to AOF in 2004, Brian currently teaches in the history department (AP US, US History).
+Athletically, he works with the varsity soccer team in the fall and has also helped with various levels of the basketball and tennis programs in the winter and spring, respectively.
 Brian runs Brown House Dormitory, where he lives with his wife, Morgan, Associate Director of Communications and Editor of The Avonian.
-Brian and Morgan have a young daughter, Emma.
+Brian and Morgan have two daughters, Emma and Maren.